The two most common reasons for overturning a Will were discussed in the 2006 Massachusetts case of O'Rourke vs. Hunter:

 The Attorney explained that she could protect her home from a Medicaid lien if property was transferred to a family member who lived with her.
 In 2002 Linda moved in with her Mother, and later that month took Constance back to the Attorney, where Constance executed deed conveying West Yarmouth house to Linda, with life estate reserved.

-2004, daughter Susan filed a case alleging undue influence.
-Susan had provided live-in home care for her Mother during 2001 and she claimed the conveyance was the product of undue influence.
 The Massachusetts Appeals Court affirmed a trial court finding of no undue influence.
 The Court noted that Linda held a POA, but it was not used to effect the transaction.
 The Court also accepted the Attorney's testimony, and concluded that Linda did not exercise undue influence over her Mother’s decision.
 The purpose of the 2002 deed was to avoid a Medicaid lien.
 The Appeals Court also questioned Susan's standing to challenge the deed, because she had been disinherited in the 2001 Wills.
 Read the case.

 - Non compliance with formalities.
 There must be 2 witnesses, the Will must be in writing;

-- Ambiguities of Language - Patent, latent;
+- Ambiguities of Language - Patent (obvious) or latent (not apparent);

 - Fraud in Execution of the Will;